New Mexico Faculty

 Ehrland A. Truitt, M.S.O.M., D.O.M., Instructor

-Ehrland graduated from the International Institute of Chinese Medicine in 2000 and received his Master of Science in Oriental Medicine degree.
+Ehrland Truitt graduated from the International Institute of Chinese Medicine in 2000 and received his Master of Science in Oriental Medicine degree.
 He also completed a three-year apprenticeship in the Kototama system of Japanese Acupuncture.
 Ehrland has continued his study of Japanese Acupuncture with T. Koei Kuwahara Sensei and traveled to Japan to study with Shudo Denmei Sensei.
 He has worked and studied in Peru, Nepal, and Japan and has taught Japanese Acupuncture and Five Element Theory extensively in the United States.
 He currently maintains a private practice in Santa Fe, New Mexico.
-He supervises clinic at the Albuquerque campus.
+He supervises clinic and teaches Advanced Needle Technique and Palpatory Diagnosis at the Santa Fe and Albuquerque campuses.

-Dr. Li Xu has been in Chinese Medical field for more than 13 years.
+Li Xu started learning Chinese medicine as a teenager.
 After she graduated from Heilongjiang University of Chinese Medicine (HLJUCM) in China, she has been intensively involved in the teaching, studying and research of Traditional Chinese Medicine.
-She conducted her research on treating Hepatitis C patients with Chinese herbs and was awarded a Mater’s Degree in Chinese Medicine in 2003.
-Dr. Xu strengthened her skills in acupuncture as well as participating in clinical work in various hospitals.
-She accomplished her Ph.D degree in Acupuncture in HLJUCM after her research on treating HIV/AIDS by Acupuncture.
-She teaches OB/GYN, Differentiation of Disease, Point Energetic as well as supervises clinics in both Santa Fe and Albuquerque Campus.
-She is the current Campus Director of Albuquerque campus.
+She conducted her research on treating Hepatitis C patients with Chinese herbs and was awarded a Master’s Degree in Chinese Medicine in 2003.
+Dr. Xu strengthened her skills in acupuncture as well as participated in clinical work in various hospitals.
+She accomplished her Ph.D. degree in Acupuncture in HLJUCM after her research on treating HIV/AIDS by Acupuncture in 2007.
+She has her private practice in Albuquerque as well as teaches OB/GYN, Internal Medicine and clinics at the Albuquerque campus.